Parachuting animals: Paradogs

 During World War II, the British 13th Parachute Battalion recruited dogs.
 The dogs served as mascots but were also trained to detect mines and serve as guard dogs.
 The Collie-German Shepherd mix breed dog Bing parachuted into Normandy on D-Day, though he had to be thrown out of the plane.
 He landed in a tree but survived and later parachuted into western Germany in March 1945 as part of Operation Varsity.
 Bing was awarded a Dickin Medal.
 Two other German Shepherds with the battalion, Ranee and Monty, also served as paradogs.

-Smoky, a famous Yorkshire terrier in World War II, was parachuted from trees at heights of 30 ft.
+Smoky, a famous Yorkshire Terrier in World War II, was parachuted from trees at heights of 9 m.
 She was parachuted as a stunt by her handler Bill Wynne and won the Best Mascot of the Southwest Pacific Area award.
 Rob, a Collie, was alleged to have made over 20 parachute descents during the North African campaign of World War II, serving with the SAS, and was awarded a Dickin Medal.
 In 2006, his jumps were revealed as a possible hoax perpetrated by members of his regiment to prevent the dog from returning to his original owners.

 Some paradogs were killed in action.
 A Doberman with the 463rd Parachute Field Artillery and a German Shepherd named Jaint de Montmorency with the 506th Parachute Infantry Regiment, both of the US, dropped into France in 1944 and were killed in action.

 The U.S. Army experimented with parachuting Siberian Huskies with water and K-rations to bring to stranded soldiers.
 The dogs were taken up in a transport plane and pushed out of the side door, sometimes two dogs per parachute, on a static line which would open after they cleared the door.
 In the 1950s, during Operation Deep Freeze, a series of United States missions to Antarctica, working dogs were intended to be parachuted in.

 Most modern parachuting dogs have specially designed harnesses and make tandem jumps with their handlers.